 The Swiss Geological Society offers a yearly award for the best MSc thesis in Earth Sciences completed at a Swiss academic institution.
-The award consists of a cash prize of CHF 3000 and will be given to the recipient at the SGM2018 meeting in Bern.
+The award consists of a cash prize of CHF 3000 and will be given to the recipient at the SGM2019 meeting in Fribourg.

-Applications for the best 2018 MSc thesis, completed between 1 October 2017 and 30 September 2018, should be submitted electronically to Prof. Neil Mancktelow, president of the Swiss Geological Society.
+Applications for the best 2019 MSc thesis, completed between 1 October 2018 and 30 September 2019, should be submitted electronically to Prof. Jörg Hermann, president of the Swiss Geological Society.

 CHGEOL, the Swiss Association of Geologists, promotes research that may have a sustainable impact on problems addressed by practitioners working in geological bureaus. (also see: http://www.chgeol.org/aktivitaeten/award)

 Each year, the most relevant publication in this field will be awarded CHF 3’000.- at the SGM

 In addition to innovative case studies in the applied earth sciences, other research results that may influence the daily work of practitioners in a significant way are eligible for consideration.
 Examples could include the development of a new apparatus, chemical analysis techniques or numerical modelling algorithms.